 History of UNOS

 United Network for Organ Sharing was founded to help the community of donation and transplant professionals make the best possible use of organs to save lives.
-It has played a vital role in the evolution of transplant therapy in the United States for more than 30 years.
+We have played a vital role in the evolution of transplantation in the U.S. for more than 40 years.

 View the history of transplantation

-From the mid-1950s through the early 1970s, individual transplant hospitals and organ procurement organizations managed all aspects of organ recovery and transplantation.
-If an organ couldn’t be used at hospitals local to the donor, there was no system to find matching candidates elsewhere.
-Many organs couldn’t be used simply because transplant teams couldn’t locate a compatible recipient in time.
+From the mid-1950s through the early 1970s, individual transplant hospitals and organ procurement organizations in the U.S. managed all aspects of organ recovery and transplantation.
+If an organ couldn’t be transplanted near where it was recovered, there was no system to find matching candidates elsewhere.
+Many organs couldn’t be used simply because transplant teams were not able locate a compatible recipient in time.

 How we began

-The South-Eastern Organ Procurement Foundation (SEOPF), an association of donation and transplant professionals, sought to increase the efficiency of organ placement.
-SEOPF established a computerized database in 1977 for each of its member institutions to list candidates and help them find matches for organs they couldn’t use locally.
-That database was called the United Network for Organ Sharing.
-In 1982, SEOPF launched a call center in Richmond, Virginia, to provide personal assistance with organ placement.
-That service, in continual operation ever since, is now the UNOS Organ Center.
+The South-Eastern Organ Procurement Foundation (SEOPF), a regional association of donation and transplant professionals, sought to increase the efficiency of organ placement.
+SEOPF established a computerized database in 1977 that allowed each of its member institutions to list candidates and help them find matches for organs they couldn’t use locally, and named it the United Network for Organ Sharing.
+In 1982, SEOPF launched a call center in Richmond, Va. to provide personal assistance with organ placement.
+This service is now the UNOS Organ Center and has been in continual operation ever since.

 UNOS at work

-UNOS was incorporated as an independent, non-profit organization in March 1984.
-UNOS was awarded the initial contract in 1986 to develop the requirements for the operation of the OPTN and has served as the OPTN ever since.
+On March 21, 1984, UNOS incorporated as an independent, non-profit organization, committed to saving lives through uniting and supporting the donation and transplant community.
+UNOS was awarded the initial OPTN contract in 1986 to develop the requirements for the operation of the OPTN.